-I know that this first chapter borrows quite a bit from cannon, but I do intend to largely diverge in many areas.
+I know that this chapter borrowed quite a bit from cannon, but I do intend to largely diverge in many areas.
 This won't just be third year if Snape was Harry's dad.
 For those who are interested I've got a few trigger warnings and content advisories.
 If you like surprises, please skip ahead.
-Warnings for extreme violence, aftermath of off-screen torture, child abuse, food uncertainty and other similar issues, the brief mention of rape, suicidal thoughts, internalized-homophobia, PTSD.
+Warnings for extreme violence, aftermath of off screen torture, child abuse, food uncertainty and other similar issues, the brief mention of rape, suicidal thoughts, internalized-homophobia, PTSD.
 For just a general content advisory, and some of this is very much a big spoiler, but people took issue with me not warning them that Harry becomes a werewolf (People seem concerned that this is going to become a furry or dom/sub sex thing so here is me saying it's not, at all.
-Nothing against that, but Harry's pretty young in this story and also he's got too much on his plate to try balancing any sort of romantic relationship with anyone IMO).
-Also this story has a minor transgender character.
+Nothing against that, but Harry's pretty young in this story).
+Also this story has a minor transgender character and several main characters who are not straight.
 So now without further ramblings from me...

 Being a wizard who wasn't allowed to do magic, Harry thought, must be like being a fighter pilot who'd been grounded.
 Considering his racing broomstick locked up in the cupboard under the stairs, along with most of his other magical items, Harry felt he had a very good idea how a grounded fighter pilot felt.
 Harry was a wizard: he performed spells with a wand, flew high up in the sky at dangerous speeds on a broomstick, brewed potions in a cauldron, and occasionally went on adventures with his best friends.
 He even went to school in a magic castle, Hogwarts School of Witchcraft and Wizardry.
 Unfortunately, having only had two years of magical training under his belt, he was relegated to being about as magicless as his muggle relatives, the Dursleys.
 Over the summer holidays, the Decree for the Reasonable Restriction of Underage Sorcery dictated that he wasn't to perform any magic whatsoever.

 At the moment, Harry was lying on his bed in his bedroom, or rather Dudley's second bedroom, which Harry had been moved into when his first Hogwarts acceptance letter had arrived when he was soon to be eleven.
-Prior to that, the cupboard under the stairs had been his bedroom.
+Prior to that, the cupboard under the stairs had been his bedroom, and it was days such as the one he was dealing with at the time that made him sort of almost with he could still fit down there.
+At the very least, it kept him out of the way.
 It was a rainy day and Harry had decided to stay inside with a book.
 Not one of his magic books of course.
 As far as the Durselys knew, all of those were locked up in the cupboard.
 Harry, however, had several of his school books under the loose floorboard next to his bed.
 It had been a risk, picking the lock on the cupboard and sneaking them out, but he had summer homework to do, and didn't feel like telling his professors that he hadn't done it because his relatives hated magic.
 Not that they'd been able to tell that a few books were missing, it was his wand that his uncle checked for regularly, to make sure it was still locked up in the cupboard.
 The book that he was reading was an old worn book that he had pulled out of the grab bin at the library.
 It wasn't the peak of literature, but it kept him from going stir crazy on a rainy day with nothing else to do.

 "Hey Potter," he said in the same manner his mother occasionally said the word freak.